Astronomy EssentialsSpace

 5. The planet Jupiter

 Even some seasoned astronomers are surprised to hear mighty Jupiter is visible with the unaided eye in a sunlit sky.
-A word of caution here, this isn’t an easy observation.
+A word of caution here: this isn’t an easy observation.
 Jupiter is significantly dimmer than Venus, and finding it takes a bit more effort.
 Not to mention, it helps to have exceptionally good eyesight and excellent atmospheric conditions.

 The best time to see Jupiter in daylight is when it’s near a “quadrature.”
 In other words, when Jupiter is about 90 degrees away from the sun in the sky.
 Plus, the sky is slightly darker there, due to a phenomenon known as polarization.
-This is similar to the arrangement of first quarter and last quarter moons.
+This is like the arrangement of first quarter and last quarter moons.
 In fact, it is very helpful to have a quarter moon nearby, using it as a sky landmark guiding you to Jupiter.
 For example, notice the quarter moon in the image above.

 6. The planet Mars